colazzoa/Cpp-Spectrogram/README.md

 3. Perform FFT to obtain the spectral analysis of the sound signal (I used [Simple FFT](#open-source-libraries) library properly configured)
 4. Calculate log magnitude of frequency domain components (natively implemented in C++)
 5. Normalize log magnitude value to obtain data that can be mapped on a colour map
-6. Map normalized colour value to a specific colour map (here I exploit the library [Colourmanager](#open-source-libraries))
+6. Map normalized colour value to a specific colour map (here I exploit the library [Spectrum](#open-source-libraries))
 7. Obtain a graphical representaion of the Spectrogram: here I used SDL2 library and the SDL Texture object.

 The above-mentioned algorithm has been implemented in a class structured software.
 All source code is into the src folder while some of the external libraries are into the lib folder.

 ![image](https://user-images.githubusercontent.com/45873694/141797256-0d88d49f-29f5-4371-bb77-96c2002f6f30.png)

+Algorithm steps 1 to 5 are implemented into the class Spectrogram.
+The remaining ones are mainly implemented into the class ctrlApp and main().

 References: